intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 ==================

 The maximum number of warnings to report.
-During a check interval if a hung task is detected, this value is decreased by 1.
+During a check interval if a hung task is detected, the internal warning budget is decreased by 1.
-When this value reaches 0, no more warnings will be reported.
+When this budget reaches 0, no more warnings will be reported.
+The warning budget is reset back to the configured limit when the problem on the system gets resolved and no hung task is found.
 This file shows up if ``CONFIG_DETECT_HUNG_TASK`` is enabled.

 -1: report an infinite number of warnings.